The Happy Pod: Escaping death on a glacier

 The UN predicts that global demand for fresh water will exceed supplies by 40% in five years, so finding new sources could be hugely important.

 It was discovered by Expedition 501, a $25 million global collaboration backed by the US.
+The BBC's group of party spoke to one of the chief scientists, Brandon Dugan.

 And so the exciting thing here was we went out with the intention of really focusing on the water and how fresh it was.

-And now we have data and information that we can figure out when did it get into the sediments and how is it going to be responding to sea level today where it's bound by saltwater.
+And now we have data and information that we can figure out when did it get into the sediments and how is it going to be responding to sea level today where it's bound by salt water.

+It's exciting in the fact that we've documented how far it goes offshore.
 Near shore systems, so tens of meters or hundreds of meters are pretty well understood.

-These systems that go offshore tens of kilometers or even more, 50 kilometers, are not well understood.
+These systems that go offshore tens of kilometers or even more, 50 kilometers are not well understood.

 Now we have the information to really understand where that water came from and when it came there.
+Paint us a picture.

 What does it look like at source?

-If you wanted to put it in sort of a volumetric system, it's a large expanse through many different types of rocks and sediments, but it is filling up these pores between them so it has a solid around it, like on the beach.
+Imagine if you go to the beach and you start digging a hole and all of a sudden you get down into the wet sand and then you just left that hole sit there you'd see water flow into it and so we're looking at the water in the pores between all of those sand grains and clay grains if you wanted to put it in sort of a volumetric system it's a large expanse through many different types of of rocks and sediments but it is filling up these pores between them so it has a solid around it like on the beach How urgently do we need new water sources?

 And to that, how significant could this find be?

-I think it's very significant in terms of it's a new alternative source for potential freshened water, but I think we need to look at many solutions to address the water stresses that we see around the world.
+I think it's very significant in terms of it's a new alternative source for potential freshened water but I think we need to look at many solutions to address the water stresses that we see around the world.

-And so that would also need treatment to remove some of the salt and to do general pathogenic and virus treatment for human consumption.
+And so, that would also need treatment to remove some of the salt and to do general pathogenic and virus treatment for human consumption.

-So it would require standard treatment, but it looks like it would be a viable source after treatment because it's similar to things that we see in nearshore environments or even onshore.
+So, it would require standard treatment, but it looks like it would be a viable source after treatment because it's similar to things that we see in nearshore environments or even onshore.

 Brandon, have you tried any?
+I have not tried any.

 We all wanted to try it, but we all understood that the most important thing was to answer our science questions and make sure we're operating in a very sterile and safe environment.

+Brandon Dugan from Expedition 501.
 Thousands of single people from around the world have gathered in a small town in the west of Ireland in the hope of finding love the old-fashioned way.

-Europe's biggest singles event takes place every September in Lisdunvarna, a month-long gathering that's been going on for nearly 170 years and is thriving despite the plethora of modern options open to those seeking a soulmate.
+Europe's biggest singles event takes place every September in Lisdunwarne, a month-long gathering that's been going on for nearly 170 years and is thriving despite the plethora of modern options open to those seeking a soulmate.

 Ireland's last traditional matchmaker is on hand to help romance blossom, aided and abetted by music and dancing in every bar in the village, as Bernadette Kehoe has been finding out.